THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Amos also has something to say concerning the Kingdom of God and Christ:

-In that day will I raise up the tabernacle of David that is fallen, and close up the breaches thereof; and I will raise up his ruins, and I will build it as in the days of old: (Amos 9:11)
+“On that day I will raise up the tabernacle of David, which has fallen down, and repair its damages; I will raise up its ruins, and rebuild it as in the days of old; (Amos 9:11)

 The early apostles were correct, we believe, in applying the Hebrew Prophets to the Church of Christ.
 It is we who are incorrect when we assume the Prophets were speaking only to those of Jewish birth and that the Christian Church is a special set of people who are separate from the Israel of God.